ShivangMishra/game-of-life/README.md

 3. All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

 <h4>Note</h4>
-This is a rough miniproject that I made while experimenting with Reactjs basics.
+This is a rough miniproject that I made while revising React fundamentals.
 As a result, it is neither clean nor optimized.